 For the Crispy Tofu:

-- 16 oz (450 g) super firm tofu*, cut into 1/2” cubes
+- 16 ounces super firm tofu* cut into 1/2” cubes

 - 1 tablespoon soy sauce or tamari

-- 2 tablespoons nutritional yeast
+- 2 tablespoons nutritional yeast or sub cornstarch

 For the Green Beans:

-- 1 tablespoon high-heat oil
+- 1 tablespoon avocado oil or another high-heat oil

-- 5 cloves garlic, minced
+- 5 cloves garlic minced

-- 1” ginger, peeled and thinly sliced
+- 1 ” ginger peeled and thinly sliced

-- 16 ounces (450 g) green beans, ends trimmed
+- 16 ounces green beans ends trimmed

 - 2 tablespoons soy sauce or tamari

-- 2 tablespoons toasted sesame seeds, for garnish (optional)
+- 2 tablespoons toasted sesame seeds for garnish (optional)

-- Chili oil, for garnish (optional)
+- Chili oil for garnish (optional)

-- Cooked rice or noodles, for serving (optional)
+- Cooked rice or noodles for serving (optional)

 Instructions